Prapthi564/MPPC23-Power-Apps/lab1/README.md

     ![Screenshot of pac org list](../Media/T71.png)

-1. Copy the Environment ID of the **Dev** Environment and paste it in Notepad.
+1. Copy the Environment ID of the **Dev** Environment and paste it into Notepad.

     ![Copy of Dev environment ID](../Media/T72.png)